devth/utsusu/README.md

 instances.
 The program will error and terminate if it can't clone from source or push to destination.

+## Existing repos

+If a repo on destination already exists for a given repo on source, it will be skipped and the script will continue.
+This allows restarts incase of network connectivity or other issues.

 ## Empty repos

 Make sure you don't have any empty repos on the source organization.
 This will